 The various agencies handling your immigration-related applications may decide you are inadmissible any time you ask for permission to enter or stay in the United States.
 These agencies include the U.S. State Department and the Department of Homeland Security, through its subagencies Customs and Border Protection (CBP) and U.S. Citizenship and Immigration Services (USCIS, formerly the Immigration and Naturalization Service, or INS).

 These agencies can use your inadmissibility to block you any time you try to cross the border, apply for a green card, or apply for any other type of visa or immigration status.
-If you're at a U.S. border when this occurs, you will be turned around and sent home.
-If you're in the United States, you will, if you have no other visa or status, be sent to immigration court for removal from the United States.
+If you're at a U.S. border when this occurs, you may be turned around and sent home, or be sent to immigration court for removal from the United States.
+If you're in the U.S., you also may be put into removal proceedings.

 Even a permanent resident (green card holder) isn't safe from being found inadmissible.
-If a permanent resident departs the United States for more than 180 days, it's possible for him or her to be found inadmissible upon return.
-This situation might arise, for example, if the person had committed a crime, had developed tuberculosis, or had begun receiving public assistance since receiving the green card.
+If a permanent resident departs the U.S., it's possible for him or her to be found inadmissible upon return.
+This situation might arise, for example, if the person had been gone from the U.S. for too long, had committed a crime, had developed tuberculosis, or had begun receiving public assistance since receiving the green card.

 If you hold a green card, one way to avoid this problem is to apply for U.S. citizenship as soon as you're eligible.
 For more information on applying for citizenship, see Becoming a U.S. Citizen: A Guide to the Law, Exam, and Interview, by Ilona Bray (Nolo).